luke-jordan/jupiter-data/functions/python/pubsub-to-big-query-for-sns/README.md

 # Pub Sub To Big Query

-`pubsub-to-big-query-for-sns` is subscribed to the Pub/Sub topic `sns-events` and when a message arrives on the topic, the function takes the message and loads it into the big query table: `ops.sns_events`.
+`pubsub-to-big-query-for-sns` is subscribed to the Pub/Sub topic `sns-events` and when a message arrives on the topic, the function takes the message and loads it into the big query table: `ops.all_user_events`.

 The data coming from the topic `sns-events` is already formatted containing data like:
 ```